IoOziT/Instamint-SDV/README.md

    SALT_ROUNDS_PASSWORD=10
    ```

+     ```
+    DB_CONNECTION_HOST : Specifies the hostname or IP address of the database server.
+It tells the application where to find the database
+    ```
+     ```
+    DB_CONNECTION_PORT : The port number on which the database server listens.
+Set this value to match your database configuration.
+    ```
+     ```
+    DB_CONNECTION_USER : The username used for database authentication.
+This user should have necessary permissions for database operations.
+    ```
+     ```
+    DB_CONNECTION_PASSWORD : The password associated with the specified user.
+Keep it confidential for secure database connections.
+    ```
+     ```
+    DB_CONNECTION_DATABASE : The name of the specific database within the management system.
+For example, if your project is named “Instamint,” set this parameter to ‘Instamint’.
+    ```
+     ```
+    AUTH_SECRET : It can be generated with "openssl rand -base64 32" and he's use for authentication.
+    ```
+    ```
+    SALT_ROUNDS_PASSWORD : It is for determine the number of rounds when hashing user password.
+    ```

 3. Instamint uses PostgreSQL as its database.
-Make sure you have pgAdmin installed and create a database named "Instamint".
+Make sure you have postgres installed and create a database.
+If your database name is not "Instamint" make sure to change the name of your database in the .env file.

 To be able to execute the command, make sure you have Node.js installed on your machine.

 4. In your IDE's terminal, install all project dependencies by running: